kguay/visualization_examples/README.md

 <img src='/other/guay_et_al_fig5.tiff?raw=true' width='50%'>

-*GIMMS3g NDVI trend from 1982 to 2010.
-Pixels with significant trends are labeled with a black dot.*
+*Agreement between NDVI trend for GIMMS3g, MODIS NBAR, and SPOT D10 from 2002 to 2008.
+Black dots indicate significant agreement or disagreement (p < 0.05).
+Agricultural lands and areas north of 72°N are masked (white).*